Lminh54/TSC-MLBB-X/README.md

 • Tutorials
 • In-App Update & Notice Notification

+# What's New in Version 2.5
+• Disabled email signup, you can use the default user account to login or use the Google Signin Feature
+• System enhancements and fixes

 # What's New in Version 2.4
 • Added old boosting feature to enable no amazon account boosting